walmik/timer.jquery/README.md

 ```

 Start a timer and execute a function repeatedly at a certain duration.
-You can use this to sync current state with the backend by initiating a ajax request at regular intervals.

 ```javascript
 //start a timer & execute a function every 2 minutes